reza-ns/Blog-API-drf/README.md

 ## Features
 - Authentication with phone number and Otp code or email and password.
+- Use django signals for create subscription.
+- Ability to define various plan for subscription.
+- Subscription payment with zarinpal gateway.
 - Ability to comment on articles.
 - Ability to add paid articles.
 - Profile for users and authors.
-- Ability to define variuos plan for subscription.
-- Subscription payment with zarinpal gateway.

 ## Technologies
 - Python